 While you may be completely comfortable ordering a new pair of eyeglasses, you might find shopping for prescription sunglasses a little intimidating.
 Not only have many glasses wearers never considered prescription sunglasses in the first place, but some may not even realize they're a ‘thing.'
 Prescription sunglasses do exist, and they're quite popular, with nearly endless styles and brands to explore.
 And if you live with a visual impairment, once you own a pair of prescription shades, you'll wonder how you ever lived without them.

 The most common reason for buying prescription sunglasses is to see better in sunny conditions.
 While some alternatives offer a similar level of optical clarity on sunny days, like tinted lenses that clip on over conventional eyeglasses, a pair of prescription sunglasses is an elegant, efficient accessory made to perform.
-Prescription sunglasses are especially attractive to the active wearer, including the cyclist who needs seamless vision in challenging conditions, the angler who prefers not to fiddle with clip-ons in changing light, or even the daily driver who'd rather reach for a single dedicated pair of sunglasses for those direct-sunlight conditions during the morning or evening commute.
-There are myriad reasons to prefer prescription sunglasses over alternatives and if you need a prescription, you'll find plenty of options at FramesDirect that make choosing and wearing them worthwhile.
+Prescription sunglasses are especially attractive to the active wearer, including the cyclist who needs seamless vision in challenging conditions, the angler who prefers not to fiddle with clip-ons in changing light, or the daily driver who'd rather reach for a single dedicated pair of sunglasses.
+There are myriad reasons to choose prescription sunglasses from FramesDirect.com.

 Next, you'll need to select your lens material and color.
 Like frame size, some prescription sunglasses models may offer a variety of materials and color options, while others may include only one option for each.
 The lens material refers to each manufacturer's lens technology, like Maui Jim's Brilliant™ or Evolution™ lenses.
 Each material has its own benefits, so it's important to research lens materials to figure out which lens is best for you.